EddyVerbruggen/cordova-plugin-touch-id/README.md

 Scan the fingerprint of your user with the TouchID sensor (iPhone 5S).

 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
-* Minimum iOS version is 8 (error callbacks will be gracefully invoked on lower versions)
+* Minimum iOS version is 8 (error callbacks will be gracefully invoked on lower versions).
-* Requires a fingerprint scanner, so iPhone 5S only
+* Requires a fingerprint scanner, so an iPhone 5S or newer is required.

 ## 2. Screenshot
-Distorted a bit because Apple is not a fan of developers posting screenshots of unreleased features.
+Distorted a bit because I created it back when Apple had not yet released the SDK and they're not a fan of developers posting screenshots of unreleased features.

 ![ScreenShot](TouchID-demo.png)